Spin-off and split-off are both types of divestitures. Let’s see what we mean by each of them.

 What is a Split-Off?

-Split-off is also a kind of Divestment/distribution/reduction of existing assets, division, or business reorganization.
+Split-off is also a kind of Divestment/distribution/reduction of existing assets, divisions, or business reorganization.
 In Split offs, shareholders have the opportunity to

 - Or, if the shareholders of the parent company wish to opt for the shares of the subsidiary company, they must surrender their existing shares in the parent company in order to receive the shares of the subsidiary company or the company that has split up.